Cracked walls, water in the basement, uneven floors — get answers and a clear plan to fix it.

 It depends on what is wrong and how far it has progressed.
 A single crack repair can run a few hundred dollars.
 Stabilizing a bowing wall or fixing a settling foundation runs several thousand.
 The only way to get an accurate number is an inspection — ours is free, and you will get a written price before any work starts.

 Stair-step cracks in block walls, horizontal cracking, doors and windows that stick, sloping floors, and water coming through the basement walls are all signs of a real problem.
 Hairline cracks that have not changed in years are usually cosmetic.
+If you see active cracking on a foundation wall, foundation crack repair done early prevents the kind of structural movement that turns into a much bigger job later.
 When in doubt, a professional inspection will give you a clear answer.

 In most cases, no. Standard homeowners insurance covers sudden events like a burst pipe, but not gradual damage from soil movement, settling, or water intrusion over time.
 There are rare exceptions — if a covered event caused the damage, part of the repair may be eligible.
 Your insurance provider can confirm your specific policy.